sjmog/learn_harder_faster_stronger/learn_1_introducing-blooms-taxonomy.md

 - 5. Synthesis (the ability to create something original using topic knowledge)
 - 6. Evaluation (the ability to judge or esteem others' topic knowledge as worthy or not)

 Bloom's Taxonomy asserts that proficiency in 'simpler' cognitive processes are prerequisites to mastery of more complex ones.
-It also asserts that this proceeds in a linear manner:
+It also asserts that you have to do one step after the other: you can't 'skip' or 'jump' straight from recalling what happens when you multiply two numbers together to critiquing someone's PhD about Abelian multiplication.

-+++Why is Bloom's Taxonomy worth knowing?
+###Why is Bloom's Taxonomy worth knowing?
-===

 From the original 1956 publication, Bloom's Taxonomy provides: